SkyhighSecurity/cloudconnector-docker/README.md

 **ACCEPT_TERMS** -- Set this value to YES to indicate that you agree to our terms of service / use.

+**SKYHIGH_DNS_NAME** -- *Optional* set this to an existing symbolic name to reuse/reinstall without creating another entry in your dashboard.

 # Installation